- Basil itself is not toxic to dogs ✔️

 There are some herbs that can be safely consumed by dogs.
 But can dogs eat basil?
-Before we answer that question, let us look at the properties of this particular herb.
-They include:
+Before we answer that question, let’s look at the properties of this particular herb.

-- eugenol is responsible for the spicy, clove-like flavor of basil.
-It can cause increased blood flow to the gums and can induce numbness in some people;
+- Eugenol is responsible for the spicy, clove-like flavor of basil.
+It can potentially reduce free radicals.

 How Much Basil Can Dogs Eat?

-To use basil as a spice in your dog’s food, you should not give more than 1/2 tsp per ten pounds of body weight once or twice daily.
-So, a moderate amount of basil leaves or dried basil are a perfect addition to a dog’s meal.
-Dogs can eat basil and the list of benefits of basil is long.
-It is good for dogs due to its anti-inflammatory properties and it is definitely safe for dogs.
+To use basil as a spice in your dog’s food, you shouldn’t give them more than 1/2 teaspoon per 10 pounds of body weight once or twice daily.
+A moderate amount of basil leaves or dried basil are a perfect addition to a dog’s meal.
+Dogs can eat basil and the list of its health benefits is long.

 Editor’s NoteAlthough most dogs enjoy the flavor of herbs and spices, some can be sensitive to certain types – like basil.
 An allergic reaction may cause redness or discomfort on your pup’s skin and a larger amount could result in vomiting.
 If you’re considering adding this culinary herb into their dinner rotation, keep an eye out for any symptoms after trying it just once – that way if there’s no sign of distress from Fido then they’ll safely benefit from all its nutritional goodness!

 For many dogs, basil is a delicious treat – its smell and taste providing an aromatic feast for their senses.
 However, if you’re adding it to your pup’s food bowl make sure that you try a bit first; not all doggos are fans of this herb so always test before treating too much!